stefan-jo/stefan-jo.github.io/about.md

 On this blog I plan to write about data science, machine learning, NLP, how to manage AI projects as well as data ethics and how AI affects society.

-I am available for freelance consulting work as data scientist or project manager.
+I am available for freelance consulting work.

 Feel free to reach out to me: **s.josef.consulting@gmail.com**